Philemon1234/My_Javascript_Projects/README.md

 # My_Javascript_Projects
-This is a repository for all most of my javascript projects
+This is a repository for most of my javascript projects